 I've tried this recipe using almond flour instead of flax and I guess it's a matter of preference but I liked the taste of flaxmeal more.
 The egg whites and baking soda and cream of tartar help with the rising, while the vinegar, sesame oil and caraway seeds give it the right taste.
 Xanthan gum or chia seeds are used to avoid crumbling.
 This bread is definitely not as fluffy as my other "bread-like" recipes included in KetoDiet.
 If you prefer a lighter texture, use half of the egg yolks (or less) and substitute some of the flax with psyllium husk powder (~ 1 cup of flax with 1/4 cup of psyllium) and use hot water instead of warm to make sure it raises well.

 Apart from using the KetoDiet app to keep track of my diet, I also use it to create my blog meals and calculate the nutrition facts :-)

-You can also try my Ultimate keto buns which is one of the most popular recipes amongst those who use my apps and kindle book.
+You can also try my Ultimate keto buns which is one of the most popular recipes amongst those who use my apps.